 Ovarian cysts are collections of fluid inside the ovary.
-Depending on how big they are and what they are made of, these cysts can interfere with regular cycles and fertility.
+Depending on how big they are and what they are made of, these cysts can cause pelvic pain, and may interfere with regular cycles and fertility.
 They can also sometimes lead to other diseases.
 If you have ovarian cysts, Dr. Erika Munch at our San Antonio fertility center can help you understand whether your cysts may be impacting fertility.

 Diagnosing ovarian cysts at Texas Fertility Center – San Antonio

 Common symptoms of ovarian cysts are pelvic pain, pain with intercourse and irregular menstrual cycles.
 If you suspect you have a cyst, a pelvic sonogram is the best way to diagnose it.

 Other imaging studies (like a CT scan) can detect ovarian cysts.
 However, a pelvic sonogram, which we can perform at our San Antonio fertility center, is a more sensitive test that can look at the size of the cyst and reveal some clues about its makeup.